AnaMaria-Sole/crud-gallery/README.md

-# Hi, I'm Katherine! 👋
+# Hi, I'm Ana! 👋

-Hi!
-My name is Ana.
 I created this little project while participating in a Full Stack Development bootcamp.
 I'm excited about reaching my goals in programming with my studies and wanted to apply what I've learned to build this CRUD-based image gallery.
 # Masonry Image Gallery

 ## Overview